anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Acknowledgments

 We would like to thank the various reviewers, in particular Brian E. Carpenter, Oskar Camenzind, and Hendrik Brockhaus for their input and discussion on use cases and call flows.
+Special thanks to Esko Dijk for the in deep review and the improving proposals.

 --- back

 # History of Changes [RFC Editor: please delete] {#app_history}

+Proof of Concept Code available

+From IETF draft 04 -> IETF draft 05:
+* PoP for private key to registrar certificate included as mandatory, issues #32 and #49
+* Issue #50 addressed by referring to the utilized enrollment protocol
+* Issue #47 MASA verification of LDevID(RegAgt) to the same LDevID(Reg) domain CA
+* Issue #31, clarified that combined pledge may act as client/server for further (re)enrollment
+* Issue #42, clarified that Registrar needs to verify the status responses with and ensure that they match the audit log response from the MASA, otherwise it needs drop the pledge and revoke the certificate
+* Issue #43, clarified that the pledge shall use the create time from the trigger message if the time nas not yet synchronized.

 From IETF draft 03 -> IETF draft 04:

+* In deep Review by Esko Dijk lead to issues #22-#61, which are bein stepwise integrated
 * Simplified YANG definition by augmenting the voucher request from RFC 8995 instead of redefining it.
 * Added explanation for terminology "endpoint" used in this document, issue #16
 * Added clarification that registrar-agent may collect PVR or PER or both in one run, issue #17